Notice of Privacy Practices

 Henry Ford Health System takes pride in protecting and securing your patient information and will provide you with our Notice of Privacy Practices that explains our practices and your rights regarding your patient information.
 Here you will find some frequently asked questions that may assist you in further understanding those practices.

-Why are we provided a notice?
+Why do patients receive a notice?

 Henry Ford Health System (referred to as “HFHS” in this notice) is required by federal and state law to protect the privacy of health information that may reveal your identity.
 We are also required to provide you with a copy of this notice.
 The first time you receive care at HFHS we will provide you with a copy of our Notice and ask you to acknowledge its receipt.
 Henry Ford Health System may need to change its privacy policies and practices from time to time and will update the Notice accordingly.
 It describes the health information privacy practices of our facilities or clinics, our medical staff, and affiliated health care providers who work together to provide health care services with our System.